 Liquidity risk is the risk that the value of an Option will fall in value if trading in the Option is limited or absent.
 No one can guarantee that a liquid secondary trading market will exist for the Options.
 Trading in the Options may be less deep and liquid than certain other securities.
 FLEX Options may be less liquid than certain non-customized options.
 In a less liquid market for the Options, liquidating the Options, including in response to a redemption request, may require the payment of a premium or acceptance of a discounted price and may take longer to complete, in which case unitholders may realize a return that is higher or lower than the intended returns.
 In a less liquid market for the Options, the liquidation of a large number of options may more significantly impact the price.
 A less liquid trading market may adversely impact the value of the Options and your units.
 It is not anticipated that there will be an existing market for options with the exact customized terms as the Options and an active market may not be established.
-Prior to the trust's inception date, there has been no existing trading market for Options received in a Distribution In Kind will exist.
+Prior to the trust's inception date, there has been no existing trading market for the Options.
+A unitholder who elects to receive a Distribution In Kind may receive Options.
+There can be no assurance that a liquid secondary market for Options received in a Distribution In Kind will exist.
 The public offering price at which you purchase units will affect the return on your units.
 The public offering price will vary over time.
 Therefore, two unitholders purchasing at different times who hold until the Maturity Date (or otherwise redeem on the same day) would experience different returns.
 All else being equal, unitholders purchasing at a higher price will experience a lesser return (or greater loss) than unitholders who purchased at a lower price.
 In the same manner, the Maximum Loss per Unit will affect unitholders differently depending on their public offering price.

 Valuation Risk.
 Under certain circumstances, current market prices may not be available with respect to the Options.
-Under those circumstances, the value of the Options will require more reliance on the judgment of the evaluator than that required for securities for which there is an active trading market.
+Under those circumstances, the value of the Options will require more reliance on the judgment of the depositor than that required for securities for which there is an active trading market.
 This creates a risk of mispricing or improper valuation of the Options, which could impact the valuation of units.